nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Undoes `NUM` of the most recent commands, or the 1 most recent if `NUM` is not specified.
   * If specified, `NUM` must be a positive integer less than 2^31 ≈ 2 billion.
 * Only undoes commands which affect data or the display.
-E.g.:
+For example:
   * `edit`, `filter`, `freeze`, and `import` can be undone
   * `help` and `export` cannot be undone; `undo` will skip them for the next most recent command.
 * Only undoes commands executed within the current session.